Deployment Guide

 Import your repository

-Click Add New Project and import your pos-frontend repository from GitHub.
+Click Add New Project and import your saas-pos-frontend repository from GitHub.

 3